Statistics of the non-zero eigenvalues and singular values of low-rank random matrices with non-negative entries: Introduction

-Another prominent application of NNEMs comes in the field of economics, namely the input-output matrices developed by Leontief \cite{Leontief1970}.
+Another prominent application of NNEMs with fixed row sums (which arise as global economic constraints called accounting identities) comes in the field of economics, namely the input-output matrices developed by Leontief \cite{Leontief1970, BCCV23, BCCV24}.
 These matrices are used to assess how much of the output of one economic sector is needed as an input to another sector for a complex economy to work, providing quantitative indicators (such as \emph{upstreamness} and \emph{downstreamness} \cite{McNerney2021, Miller2017, Antras2012}) of relationships and inter-dependence between different sectors \cite{MillerBlair2009}.
 The study of NNEMs arises naturally in a wide range of economic areas, due to the non-negative nature of many economic quantities, such as exchange rates, expenses, and productivity measures \cite{Bray1922, Ivanov2001, Zeng2008, Debreu1953}.
 Additionally, recent research into the so-called Leontief inverse, which relates total output and demand of economic sectors, has led to the realisation that these matrices have universal features that can be applied to a wide range of economies \cite{VivoInversionFree2020}.

-Further applications of NNEMs can be found in Game Theory, for example the payoff matrix, used to determine optimal in-game strategies \cite{Raghavan1965, Weil1968}.
-Moreover, NNEMs arise naturally in the study of singular values and singular value decomposition, where the diagonal matrix of singular values is non-negative by definition \cite{Sing1976}.
+A further application of fixed row sum NNEMs comes in the study of opinions in social networks, known broadly as DeGroot learning.
+DeGroot learning considers the evolution of the opinions of a group of participating agents on a particular topic \cite{Golub2010}.
+Each agent has an initial opinion on the subject and also a weighted opinion of all other agents, quantifying how much they trust the other agents.
+The weighted opinions form a stochastic `trust' matrix and so the process of the evolution of the opinions on the associated topic can be modelled as a Markov chain.
+In the process of opinion formation the opinions reach a stationary state after a large number of interactions, providing a useful model helping to address consensus formation in complex societies \cite{Sikder2020, FJ1999, BCN2020}.
+Additional applications of NNEMs can be found in Game Theory, for example the payoff matrix of non-zero games, which is used to determine optimal in-game strategies \cite{Raghavan1965}.
 Many more interesting problems that rely on the study of NNEMs are outlined in \cite{Bapat1997}.
-Among a few examples worth mentioning are the pricing of houses, and optimal scheduling of tasks in work environments with the aim to create fair divisions of quantities to respect the needs of individuals.
+Among a few examples worth mentioning are the pricing of houses and optimal scheduling of tasks in work environments with the aim of creating fair divisions of quantities, while respecting the needs of individuals \cite{Bai2022, Amanatadis2022}.